Blika/GodotClientServer_Showcase/README.md

 Additionally, you can configure settings in input/settings.json.
 There you can set the limit for incoming connections (in other words players connected) and sleep time for the main thread (to get a more consistent tickrate).

 # Client
-We are using [Godot Game Engine](https://godotengine.org/) as a game client, and [GDExtension](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/index.html) to use C++.
+We are using [Godot Game Engine](https://godotengine.org/) as a game client, and [GDExtension](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/index.html) to use C++.<br />
 Players can move, jump and kick other players.
 Movement actions use interpolation so they look nice on the client.
-All player actions are synced.
+All player actions are synced.<br />
 You can open multiple clients to join the server.

 # Client Controls